 Web 2.0 tools such as social networking sites, blogs, image and video-sharing sites, and wikis are changing the flow and use of information in teaching and learning.
 This workshop explores the opportunities Web 2.0 tools provide for students to engage in and develop higher-order thinking skills and information literacy in searching, finding, evaluating, selecting, and connecting information, even as they develop disciplinary content knowledge.
 We will also explore best practices in integrating and managing the use of Web 2.0 tools for teaching and learning.
 View the guide pages.

 This workshop focuses on the writing and revising process in writing your Teaching Philosophy Statement.
-We will work on how you can use a rubric to draw from and structure your workshop reflections and notes, as well as self- and peer-review strategies to develop a concise but comprehensive Teaching Philosophy Statement.
+We will start with why a teaching philosophy is important (along with its different purposes and audiences) and move to how use your workshop reflections and notes, as well as self- and peer-review strategies to develop a concise but comprehensive Teaching Philosophy Statement.
 Bring your reflections and notes, as well as any rough drafts you have done so far.
 View the guide pages.